CardiAction Lifestyle

 Prolonged, unresolvable stress is associated with hypertension and therefore understanding and managing your stress levels is important to improve your cardiovascular health.
 Research has specifically found that practising mindfulness can reduce your blood pressure and inappropriate inflammatory response.

 Smoking damages your arteries and increases blood pressure.
-If you currently smoke, this is one of the first lifestyle changes you should make to decrease your risk of developing CVD and improve the flexibility of your arteries.
+If you currently smoke or vape, this is one of the first lifestyle changes you should make to decrease your risk of developing CVD and improve the flexibility of your arteries.

 A good initial step is to begin cutting back on cigarette consumption or switching to an e-cigarette (which also carries health risks).
 Having the appropriate support and enrolling on a stop-smoking program is helpful.